LHNCBC/ucum-lhc/README.md

     * {"code":"\[lb_ap\]","name":"pound - apothecary","guidance":null}
     * {"code":"\[psi\]","name":"pound per square inch","guidance":null}

-    var Pkg = require('ucum-lhc.js');   // include path to file where necessary

-    var utils = Pkg.UcumLhcUtils.getInstance();
+    var utils = ucumPkg.UcumLhcUtils.getInstance();
     var returnObj = utils.checkSynonyms('pound');
     if (returnObj['status'] === 'succeeded')
       /* one or more units was found.  returnObj['msg'] will be null and the returnObj['units'] array will contain the data listed above */ else if (returnObj['status'] === 'failed')
       /* no units were found and the returnObj['msg'] string will indicate that */
     else
       /* returnObj['status'] will be 'error' and returnObj['msg'] will indicate